dluffy56/gumroad-m/README.md

 # Gumroad Mobile

 [Gumroad](https://gumroad.com) is an e-commerce platform that enables creators to sell products directly to consumers.
-This repository contains source code for an upcoming rewrite of the Gumroad mobile application, built with [Expo](https://expo.dev).
+This repository contains source code for the Gumroad mobile application, built with [Expo](https://expo.dev).

 <img width="5124" height="2622" alt="Image" src="https://github.com/user-attachments/assets/9c563ddd-4fba-47e8-a540-53ab91a74ac1" />